kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 Adding Kin features to your Android client requires three steps.

-- Accessing the Kin blockchain
+- Accessing the Kin Blockchain
 - Managing Kin accounts
 - Executing transactions against Kin accounts.

-### Accessing the Kin blockchain
+### Accessing the Kin Blockchain

 Android apps that allow users to earn, spend, and manage Kin are considered clients in the Kin architecture.
-The following statement creates `kinClient` which includes methods to manage accounts on the Kin blockchain.
+The following statement creates `kinClient` which includes methods to manage accounts on the Kin Blockchain.

 ```java
 kinClient = new KinClient(context, Environment.TEST, "1acd")
 ```

-You declare *which* Kin blockchain environment you want to work with using the predefined static variable `Environment.TEST` or  `Environment.PRODUCTION`.
+You declare *which* Kin Blockchain environment you want to work with using the predefined static variable `Environment.TEST` or  `Environment.PRODUCTION`.

 Each environment variable includes:

-- `networkURL` the Kin blockchain node URL
+- `networkURL` the Kin Blockchain node URL
 - `networkPassphrase` a network ID used to distinguish different blockchain networks; this is hashed into every transaction ID

 `1acd` in the example is an `appId`, a 4-character string which will be added automatically to each transaction to identify your application. `appId` must contain only digits and upper and/or lower case letters.
 String length must be exactly 4. `appID` is automatically added to transaction memos.

+The `appID` will be used by the upcoming Kin Rewards Engine to automatically compensate you for your services' contribution to the growth of the Kin ecosystem.

 ### Managing accounts

 #### Creating and retrieving a Kin account

 The first time you use `KinClient` you need to create a new Kin wallet and an associated Kin account.
-The Kin wallet is stored on the user's client device and holds a public/private keypair.
-The private key remains securely stored in the local wallet while the public key will become the address of the Kin account added to the Kin blockchain.
+The Kin wallet is stored on the user's client device and holds a keypair of public address and private key.
+The private key remains securely stored in the local wallet while the public address (sometimes called the public key) is used to identify the account on the Kin Blockchain.

 Code snippet [Create Kin account](#snippet-create-kin-account) creates a new Kin account if one is not present, while [Retrieve Kin account](#snippet-retrieve-kin-account) retrieves an existing account.